Ojibwe religion: Encounters with Christianity and colonialism

 The earliest written accounts of the Ojibwe were produced by Europeans in the 17th century.
 The Ojibwe's first encounters with French colonists were probably around 1610, as French trappers pushed west in search of beaver pelts.
 Roman Catholic missionaries followed, with Ojibwe first encountering Franciscans in 1622 and the Jesuits in 1641.
 In the 1670s the Jesuits established a mission at the Sault, with a sparse Roman Catholic missionary effort continuing through the 18th century.
 Ojibwe communities sometimes adopted the Jesuits' ritual paraphernalia, such as crucifixes, icons, and rosary beads, and used them as amulets.
 New Roman Catholic missions were created on the Earl of Selkirk's Red River Colony in 1815, with the 1820s seeing more concerted Roman Catholic proselytization efforts among the Ojibwe.

 The 1820s also saw the formation of Anglican, Methodist, and Presbyterian missions to Ojibwe communities, particularly those in the United States and southeast Ontario.
 There was much competition and rivalry among these Christian missionary groups; Roman Catholics were generally more tolerant of Ojibwe cultural practices like family feasts and mourning customs than their Protestant rivals.
 European-American society put increasing pressure on the Ojibwe to abandon their traditional religion.
-Some Ojibwe integrated traditional and Christian rituals; the Pembina Ojibwe Joseph Abita Gekek for instance helped promote conversions to Catholicism among Red Lake Ojibvwes in 1882 by instituting a prayer dance which was traditional in form but devoted to the Christian God.
+Some Ojibwe integrated traditional and Christian rituals; the Pembina Ojibwe Joseph Abita Gekek for instance helped promote conversions to Catholicism among Red Lake Ojibwes in 1882 by instituting a prayer dance which was traditional in form but devoted to the Christian God.

 As Christian missionary influence grew, so did Ojibwe opposition.
 Many resented that Ojibwe land was being parcelled off for Christian missions and that Indian annuities were also being directed to fund them.
 Various historians have argued that the Midewiwin may have emerged as a revitalisation movement in response to European-American expansion, offering an alternative worldview to that of the Christians and a means of resistance to it.
 The Ojibwe were also substantially affected by diseases introduced by the Europeans, especially smallpox, during the 18th and 19th centuries; this resulted in a rise in witchcraft accusations as well as fuelling conversions to Christianity.